timmattison/tools/README.md

       directory by adding `output: 'export'` to your `next.config.mjs` file.
 This was written to work with [the templates I was testing at the time](https://github.com/timmattison/material-ui-react-templates)
     - To install: `go install github.com/timmattison/tools/cmd/localnext@latest`
+- repoup
+    - Runs `go get -u all` on every directory in the current git repo that has a `go.mod`.
+I wrote this while working on a CDK project with multiple Golang functions since I kept having to track down which one needed to be updated.
+    - To install: `go install github.com/timmattison/tools/cmd/repoup@latest`
+    -
 ## dirhash

 If you have two directories with the following contents: